+Statement of Need

-1. Retirement of Konnilyn Feig, senior European historian, was not announced until 20 October 2015, after the date for prioritizations by PaRC.
+Retirement of Konnilyn Feig, senior European historian, was not announced until 20 October 2015, after the date for prioritizations by PaRC.

-2. Currently the department has four full time historians, down from five in 2006.
+Currently the department has four full time historians, down from five in 2006.
 One of these faculty (Davison) is 60% reassigned and is likely to remain in that position going forward.
 As such, with the retirement of Feig, the count for history will be 2.4 FTEF.